-Figure 5.8: Configuration Processing With cm-cluster-extension: Default Region Selection
+Figure 5.8: Configuration Processing With cm-cluster-extension: Default Region Selection instance type family is first set.
+For example, the Dv3 type is an instance family type that can be set (figure 5.9):

 Azure regions are regional data centers, and the cloud director for a region helps manage the regular cloud nodes in that region when the cluster is extended into there.